its-serah/Plinko-Dynamics/README.md

 ## Recognition

-This project demonstrates the elegant intersection of:
+Created as part of the Quantum Walks and Monte Carlo challenge, this project demonstrates the elegant intersection of:
 - **Quantum Computing** - Leveraging quantum superposition and interference
 - **Classical Physics** - Understanding statistical mechanics through Galton boards
 - **Artificial Intelligence** - Learning complex quantum dynamics
 - **Data Science** - Advanced statistical analysis and visualization
+- **Monte Carlo Methods** - Quantum approaches to statistical simulation

+This implementation showcases quantum Monte Carlo methods using the Galton board as a testbed for exploring quantum advantages in statistical simulation, with applications in particle transport, quantum systems, and high-dimensional statistical challenges.

 ---